aws-samples/containers-blog-maelstrom/docs/prefetch-data-to-eks-nodes.md

    docker rmi $IMAGE_ID
    ```

-   Exit out of the SSM session
+   Exit out of root anf exit out of the SSM session

 5. Pull the latest container image and create a Kubernetes Pod.